1987 Jammu and Kashmir Legislative Assembly election

 Election for the Indian state of Jammu and Kashmir were held on 23 March 1987.
 Farooq Abdullah was reappointed as the Chief Minister.

 The election is widely perceived to have been rigged.
-The rigging of the election is believed to have led to the insurgency in Jammu and Kashmir.
 After the following elections to the Parliament in 1989, which saw low turn-out, Governor's Rule was declared in Jammu and Kashmir in 1990, which lasted till 1996.

 The 1987 election was a watershed in the politics of the Jammu and Kashmir state.

 Background

 The background of the 1987 election is fraught with multiple complexities.

 During the long years of imprisonment of Sheikh Abdullah, his loyalists split off from the National Conference party and formed a Plebiscite Front.
 The remaining members of the National Conference merged their party with the Indian National Congress.

 After Abdullah's release and his accord with Indira Gandhi, the Congress party accepted him as its own Head and elected him as the State's Chief Minister.
 However, during the 1977 election, Abdullah shunned the Congress party and revived a new National Conference party from the erstwhile Plebiscite Front.
 He won the election handsomely.

 After Sheikh Abdullah's death, the Congress party again sought an alliance with the National Conference for the 1983 election.
 It was again shunned and the new leader Farooq Abdullah won the election independently.
 Congress however emerged as the de facto party of the Jammu region.
 Congress exploited the internal squabbles in the National Conference and teamed up with Farooq's brother-in-law G. M. Shah to topple Farooq's government.
 This led to a period of instability during which the Governor's Rule was imposed.

 After Rajiv Gandhi became the leader of the Indian National Congress, another accord was reached with Farooq Abdullah.
 The Governor's Rule was lifted and Farooq returned to power in 1986, but with the understanding that Congress and the National Conference would ally for the 1987 election.
 In the view of scholar Sten Widmalm, the State's two largest parties had formed an 'election cartel', which had the result that popular discontent could not be channelled.

 Before the election, various anti-establishment groups including Jamaat-e-Islami joined hands to form a Muslim United Front (MUF) mainly pointing out that the NC had capitulated before the Centre for the sake of power and bartered away the special status of the State.
 Efforts were made to arouse Muslim sentiments along communal lines.
 MUF's election manifesto stressed the need for a solution to all outstanding issues according to Simla Agreement, work for Islamic unity and against political interference from the centre.
 Their slogan was wanting the law of the Quran in the Assembly.

 The NC-Congress(I) combine contested all the 76 seats and the MUF, 43 seats.